 2. Smoke

-Thankfully, well-seasoned beech produces minimal smoke like hickory, ash, and oak.
+Well-seasoned beech produces minimal smoke like hickory, ash, and oak.
 It is a much better choice than hard maple or pine.
-Of course, if you toss green wood into the fire, you can expect plumes of smoke, so be sure to allow time for it to season.
+Of course, tossing green wood into the fire will result in plumes of smoke.
+Always allow time for the firewood to season.

 3. Ease of splitting

 Splitting beech wood can be a serious challenge if you get it with a twisted grain.
-But if you get it with straight grains, you’ll find it fairly easy to chop up.
+But if you get it with straight grains, you’ll find it relatively easy to chop up.

 Try to split beech wood while it’s still green.
-Once dried, the wood feels like rock when using an axe on it.
-If you have a lot of hard-to-split beech wood, then using a chainsaw could be a better option.
+Once dried, the wood feels like rock when using an axe.
+Using a chainsaw could be a better option if you have a lot of hard-to-split wood.

 4. Sparks